Are you considering buying a smart home? This article will share the types of technology you can hope to...

 Bakewell is a small market town in the Dales of the county of Derbyshire, some 13 miles (21 km) south-west of the city of Sheffield.

-Thanks to its location in the southeast corner of the Peak District National Park, it is a popular tourist destination and home to the iconic confection, the Bakewell Pudding.
+Thanks to its location in the southeast corner of the Peak District National Park, it is a popular tourist destination.
+It is also home to the iconic confection, the Bakewell Pudding.

 Key points about Bakewell

-- 3 of the principal primary schools in Bakewell have been rated “good” by Ofsted, as has the secondary (ages 11 to 18) Lady Manners School.
+- There are well-regarded principal primary schools in Bakewell and good options for secondary (ages 11 to 18) including Lady Manners School;

 - Bakewell is also home to the independent preparatory school and college (pupils from the ages of 3-16) St Anselm’s;